Uttar Pradesh: The Heartland of India

 Geographical Diversity

-- Fertile plains, Terai region, and Vindhya mountain ranges
+- Fertile plains, the Terai region, and the Vindhya mountain ranges

 - Major rivers: Ganga, Yamuna, Saryu, and Ghaghra